zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/transportserver-resource.md

 * *Security implications*.
 Snippets give access to NGINX configuration primitives and those primitives are not validated by the Ingress Controller.

-> Note that during a period when the NGINX config includes an invalid snippet, NGINX will continue to operate with the latest valid configuration.
+> Note: during a period when the NGINX config includes an invalid snippet, NGINX will continue to operate with the latest valid configuration.

+> Note: to configure snippets in the `stream` context, use `stream-snippets` ConfigMap key.

 ### Validation